 Travel Friendly

-This stroller was clearly made for travel: the compact fold, included bag and low weight mean you can pop it in an overhead bin or check it at the gate without wrestling with a bulky stroller.
-It stands folded and is easy to carry between terminals or down stairs, though it’s wise to double-check airline bin sizes and your personal carry limits before you fly.
+This stroller was clearly made for travel.
+The compact fold, included bag and low weight mean you can pop it in an overhead bin or check it at the gate without wrestling with a bulky stroller.
+It stands folded and is easy to carry between terminals or down stairs.
+Double-check airline bin sizes before you fly.

 Child Friendly

 Your child rides safely thanks to the 5-point harness, foot-operated brake and roomy canopy for sun protection.
-The near-flat recline and breathable panels make naps doable on the go, and the stroller is rated from about 6 months up to 50 lb, so it covers the toddler years comfortably.
+The near-flat recline and breathable panels make naps doable on the go, and the stroller is rated from about 6 months up to 50 lb.

 Key Benefits